 The motherboard has BIOS version 2.1b (16-Nov-2012), which I believe is the latest.

-This issue affected Ubuntu 14.04 LTS, Ubuntu 18.04 LTS, and Windows 7 Professional.
+The issue was observed on Ubuntu 14.04 LTS, Ubuntu 18.04 LTS, and Windows 7 Professional.
 This suggests it is a hardware issue rather than the operating system.

 I tried both the on-board USB2 ports, and also an aftermarket USB3 card, but the problem persisted.